Can You Sue Your Employer for Slander and Defamation?

 Fault

 The third requirement is showing that the person is at fault for making the false statement.
 They didn’t just make a false statement about you, but they did it in an inappropriate way.
-In defamation law, the standard for proving fault depends on who was defamed.
+In defamation law, the standard for proving fault depends on the victim of defamation.

 In the case of public figures such as a politician or celebrity, the alleged defamer had to either know the statement was false when they made it, or show reckless disregard for the truth or falsity of the statement.
-This test is known as the “actual malice” test and is usually more difficult to prove than negligence in defamation of private persons.
+This test is known as the actual malice test and is usually more difficult to prove than negligence.

 Unprivileged

-The fourth requirement is showing that the defamatory statement was unprivileged, meaning the alleged defamer didn’t have the right to say it.
-Generally, employers have the right to disclose information about their employees to prospective employers or other parties with a legitimate interest in the information (such as co-workers doing employee reviews).
+The fourth requirement is showing that the defamatory statement was unprivileged.
+Unprivileged means the alleged defamer didn’t have the right to say it.
+Generally, employers have the right to disclose information about their employees to prospective employers or other parties with a legitimate interest (such as co-workers doing employee reviews).
 This right is known as qualified privilege.
 “Courts generally apply qualified privileges where there’s some form of communication that is either necessary or should be promoted,” Lenzo says, such as an employer providing an employment reference.

 Lenzo adds that there may be some contexts in which courts don’t want to protect employers’ speech about employees.
 For example, “Courts want an employer to be able to give a candid employment reference.
 They don’t want an employer to just randomly assassinate your character in contexts that don’t serve any social or public purpose.”